neurodata/ndontology/README.md

     * atlases.whs\_nametree -- contains one object with hierarchical tree of all objects

 Reference queries are in the unit tests and ontology.py/araonotology.py

+All of the tests and reference queries assume that Mongo runs on localhost.